prabhuzz00/roopfake/README.md

 # roopfake
-Ai Model for face swap and enhance
-Take a video and replace the face in it with a face of your choice.
+Ai Model for face swap and enhance *(The roopfake without restrictions)* Take a video and replace the face in it with a face of your choice.
 You only need one image of the desired face.
 No dataset, no training.

 ![demo](demo.gif)